Title

 LTO Memorandum Circular No. VPT-2010-1417 streamlines the procedure for adjudicating traffic violation cases and outlines the mandatory impoundment of motor vehicles for certain violations, providing guidelines for resolution and an option for appeal.

-Decisions can be reconsidered by filing an appeal to the LTO Assistant Secretary, then the DOTC Secretary, and finally the President of the Philippines.
+A TAS resolution may be reconsidered by exhausting administrative remedies: first with the LTO Assistant Secretary, then the DOTC Secretary, and finally the President of the Philippines.

-The respondent must file a verified appeal within fifteen (15) days from receipt of the decision.
+The respondent must file a verified appeal to the Office of the Assistant Secretary within fifteen (15) days from receipt of the decision.

-Law enforcers must impound the motor vehicle (technical or actual) along with confiscating the Certificate of Registration/Official Receipt and Driver’s License; they must not confiscate only the driver’s license or license plates.
+For mandatory impoundment violations, law enforcers/deputized agents must impound the motor vehicle and may confiscate the Certificate of Registration/Official Receipt and the Driver’s License.
+Under no circumstances may they confiscate only the driver’s license or only the license plates.

-All orders or memoranda inconsistent with this memorandum are deemed superseded or modified accordingly.
+All orders or memoranda inconsistent with it are deemed superseded and/or otherwise modified accordingly.

 Analyze Cases Smarter, Faster